TMNirmal/tms570lc43-uart-crc32/README.md

 # UART CRC32 Applications for TMS570LC4357

-This repository contains a series of UART-based CRC32 applications developed for the **TI LAUNCHXL2-570LC43** development board featuring the **TMS570LC4357BZWT** microcontroller.
+This repository contains a series of UART-based CRC32 applications for the **TI LAUNCHXL2-570LC43** development board (TMS570LC4357BZWT).
 The goal is to reliably receive high-speed UART data, detect idle timeouts, and compute a **CRC32 checksum using the Ethernet (IEEE 802.3) polynomial**.

----

-## ⚠️ Critical Notes for DMA Operation

-- **Cache must be disabled for DMA to work reliably.**

-  - In HALCoGen, go to the R5-MPU-PMU tab and **uncheck "Enable Cache"**.
-  - If cache is enabled, DMA transfers may silently fail or not update RAM as expected.
-  - This applies to both new and old boards.

-- **DMA UART RX echo is only reliable at lower baud rates (e.g., 26042).**

-  - At higher baud rates, character loss or data corruption may occur due to CPU/DMA limitations and cache effects.
-  - For high-speed UART (e.g., 937500 baud), use interrupt-based or polling-based UART reception.

-- **Interrupt and polling-based UART reception are reliable at high baud rates.**
-  - Use these methods for applications requiring maximum UART throughput.

 ---